Almost without question, there is a “character” on every team in the National Football League.

 He was also perturbed for the league’s reaction to his headband emblazoned with ROZELLE on the front (in “homage” to then NFL commissioner Pete Rozelle).

-During a practice at mid-week, a helicopter flew overhead to film the Bears’ walkthrough.
+Then, during a mid-week practice, a helicopter flew overhead to film the Bears’ walkthrough.

 McMahon promptly dropped his pants and showed the camera crew his sore buttock from the NFC Championship game.